 Antonym’s Eye Pencil is amazing if you have oily eyelids like me.
 I apply my Nu Evolution foundation as a primer, set with my Lily Lolo Finishing Powder, then apply this eyeliner.
 It stays all day, even in the heat.
 (Because it’s still 90 degrees in Southern California in the middle of October.)

 I’ve tried other eyeliners while searching for makeup for oily skin that basically disappeared by the end of the day.
-There was barely anything left on my eyelids!
+With those ones, there was barely anything left on my eyelids!

 I don’t currently wear eyeshadow.
 It takes me forever to apply because I don’t do a very good job. #truth